19hours/sg-statutes/Acts/Income Tax Act.md

 (i) any mobilisation or holding of a foreign ship owned or operated by the approved international shipping enterprise and used or to be used for offshore renewable energy activity, or offshore mineral activity, outside the limits of the port of Singapore; or

-(ii) the demobilisation of a foreign ship owned or operated by the approved international shipping enterprise after it has been so used; and
+(ii) the demobilisation of a foreign ship owned or operated by the approved international shipping enterprise after it has been so used;

 [Act 34 of 2016 wef 25/03/2016]

+[Act 34 of 2016 wef 29/12/2016]

-(p) on or after 25 March 2016 from foreign exchange and risk management activities which are carried out in connection with and incidental to an activity described in paragraph (l), (n) or (o).
+(p) on or after 25 March 2016 from foreign exchange and risk management activities which are carried out in connection with and incidental to an activity described in paragraph (l), (n) or (o); and

 [Act 34 of 2016 wef 25/03/2016]

+[Act 34 of 2016 wef 29/12/2016]

+(q) on or after the date the Income Tax (Amendment No. 3) Act 2016 is published in theGazette, from foreign exchange and risk management activities that are carried out in connection with and incidental to an activity mentioned in subsection (1)(f), (h), (i) or (j).

+[Act 34 of 2016 wef 29/12/2016]

 (1A) Unless the Minister or such person as he may appoint permits in a particular case, subsection (1)(e) does not apply to the provision by an approved international shipping enterprise of ship management services to a qualifying special purpose vehicle if at least 50% of the total number of the issued ordinary shares of the enterprise are beneficially owned, whether directly or indirectly, by another approved international shipping enterprise.